 Quiplash is a game of comedic prompting.

-There is a prompt given to the whole party, such as ‘graffiti you might find in a kindergarten.’
+A prompt is given to the whole party, such as ‘graffiti you might find in a kindergarten.’

 Rather than having a set list of cards, each participant gets to type in their response, which is then anonymously projected on the screen after an allotted time frame.

-The entire party gets to vote on which answers are the funniest, and each vote counts as a point, which then culminates at the end of the round.
+The entire party gets to vote on which answers are the funniest, and each vote counts as a point, culminating at the end of the round.

 Virtual Board Games